Callerton Parkway Metro station

-Callerton Parkway is a Tyne and Wear Metro station, serving the hamlet of Black Callerton and suburb of Woolsington, Newcastle upon Tyne in Tyne and Wear, England.
-It joined the network on 17 November 1991, following the opening of the extension from Bank Foot to Newcastle Airport.
+Callerton Parkway is a Tyne and Wear Metro station, serving the hamlet of Black Callerton and suburb of Woolsington, in the English city of Newcastle upon Tyne.
+It is adjacent to a level crossing that carries Callerton Lane across the rail line.
+The station opened in 1991, following the opening of the extension of the Metro from Bank Foot to Newcastle Airport.

 History

-The majority of the route was already in place, with the alignment having been formerly served by the Ponteland Railway.
-The Airport branch only required the construction of a short distance (around 0.2 miles) of new right-of-way.

-Callerton Parkway is situated close to the site of the former Callerton station, which was located to the north west of the level crossing on Callerton Lane.
-The station opened to passengers in June 1905, consisting of a single platform, simple pitched roof station building, and a signal box.
-The line closed to passengers in June 1929, with goods services operating until November 1965.
+Callerton Parkway is situated on the alignment of the former Ponteland Railway, some 125 m to the south-east of the site of the former Callerton station, which was located on the other side of the Callerton Lane level crossing.
+The earlier station opened to passengers in June 1905, consisting of a single platform, simple pitched roof station building, and a signal box.
+The line closed to passengers in June 1929, with freight services operating until March 1989.

-Refurbishment
+Construction of the extension of the Metro from Bank Foot to Newcastle Airport began in 1990, after funding had been secured from the European Economic Community (now the European Union).
+Callerton Parkway opened on 17 November 1991, along with the rest of the extension.